dinghaoluo/code_mpfi_dinghao/README.md

 ###

 ## LC_code
+includes analysis scripts for behaviour and neural data collected from locus coeruleus recordings
 - **all_earlyvlate_rop_population.py** compares the population spike rates between early 1st-lick trials and late 1st-lick trials; includes tagged, putative and all LC Dbh+ cells
 ### behaviour
-- **1st_lick_profile.py** plots a stair histogram of the first-lick distance of all the trials in LC-optotagging sessions
+- **1st_lick_profile.py** plots a stair histogram of the first-lick distance and time of all the trials in LC-optotagging sessions